a-chaudhari/EightSleepPod2Server/Readme.md

 * ThrowawayUsernameRE on reddit for their research into the firmware header structure and other initial research notes
 * Particle IoT for open sourcing their Spark firmware and protocol and keeping the repo available

-I love a ghidra dive as much as anyone else, but those above saved me countless (additional) hours of reverse engineering time and UI development 🙏
+I love staring at ghidra as much as anyone else, but those above saved me countless (additional) hours of reverse engineering time and UI development 🙏